python/devguide/security/policy.rst

 Some security fixes may require introducing backwards-incompatible behavior changes.
-In these circumstances, the Python Steering Council will decide with the relevant Release Manager(s) whether to proceed with introducing a backwards incompatible change to fix a security vulnerability in a stable version.
-This may affect whether a security fix is backported to all Python versions or enabled by default, see the CVE record for more information.
+In these circumstances, the Python Steering Council will decide with the relevant Release Managers whether to introduce a backwards incompatible change to fix a security vulnerability in a stable version.
+This may affect whether a security fix is backported to all Python versions or enabled by default.
+See the CVE record for more information.

 Code of conduct